Rafel Tona

-Rafel Tona (24 June 1903, Barcelona-12 February 1987, Paris) was a Catalan painter.
+Rafel Tona (24 June 1903, in Spain – 12 February 1987, in Paris, France) was a Spanish painter.
 His father was a lawyer and vice-president of the regional government of Catalonia.

 Education

 Tona attended the School of Art in Barcelona in 1917, where he studied drawing, painting and sculpture with the sculptor Josep Llimona.
 In 1923, during a stay in Paris, he attended painting classes at the "Académie Charpentier".

 Work

 In 1920 Tona worked in the studio of the sculptor Pau Gargallo and created drawings for the satirical newspaper Papitu.

 Tona, along with Catalan painter Alfred Figueras, moved to Algiers in 1925 and established an Arts Academy where they taught painting, sculpture and drawing.
 In 1928 he returned to Paris spent his time painting and working on the movie sets in Joinville’s studios, where he helped create the sets for Pagnol and Korda's Marius and Pabst's L'Opéra de quat'sous.